Step 1 |

 Brad’s uplifting, motivating spirit is just one more facet of what makes AHC a good place to be.

-Census Development Director
+VP of Census Development

 Natalie joined the leadership team for American Healthcare in July of 2015.
 Her responsibilities include visiting each facility to help with developing census through external and internal marketing.
 She helps to develop strategic and creative plans by analyzing trends in the market.